wsargent/docker-cheat-sheet/README.md

 sudo docker run -i -t ubuntu /bin/bash
 ```

 That's it, you have a running Docker container.
+Also note that Vagrant 1.6 has Docker [supported as a built-in provisioner](https://docs.vagrantup.com/v2/docker/index.html) which can help you when configuring images.

 I use [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) with the [Docker plugin](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins#docker) for autocompletion of docker commands.
 YMMV.